brahimmachkouri/minimal-blog-for-github-pages/README.md

 category: what category the post belongs to \
 tags : keywords to easily find the post with a search

 Then wait for about 1 minute or 2, then go to your blog homepage.
 (It should be https://yourusername.github.io/repositoryname/)

+## Note

+If you rename the repository, don't forget to edit the _config.yml file in order to modify the baseurl variable.